zachvalenta/notes-sw/ai/ml.md

 ---

+> LLMs (which are really just very large transformer models)
-> GPT stands for Generative Pre-trained Transformer 📙 Clinton obsolete gen AI 📙 Tunstall nlp with transformers https://www.amazon.com/dp/1098136799
+> GPT stands for Generative Pre-trained Transformer 📙 Clinton obsolete gen AI
+> Transformers are models that can handle text-based tasks, such as translation, summarization, and text generation.
+They use a special architecture that relies on attention mechanisms to capture the relationships between words and sentences.
+📙 Tunstall nlp with transformers https://www.amazon.com/dp/1098136799

 * https://www.youtube.com/watch?v=KJtZARuO3JY